joaoalcdev/nextjs-with-typescript-starter/README.md

 <br />

-**Or click "Use this template" at the top of the repository to use:**
+**Or click "Use this template" button at the top of the repository to use:**

 <div align="left">
   <h1 align="left">